All Episodes

 Can anybody tell me what government policy has resulted in this?

-Can any of you name for me the aggressive action taken by, say, the regime or say Congress or anybody in government, can you give me any policy that has resulted in the price of gasoline lowering?
+Can any of you name for me the aggressive action taken by, say, the regime or, say, Congress or anybody in government?

-Because I I asked for this reason.
+Because I asked for this reason.

-When the gasoline price goes up, there are people out there who think that there's a single person in charge of it.
+When the gasoline price goes up, there are people out there who think that there's a single person in charge of it or a single oil company or in some cases the entire oil industry.

 Every time gas prices skyrocket, there's somebody responsible for it.

-And when gas prices skyrocket, members of Congress, politicians left and right stand up in righteous indignation and say they're going to introduce legislation that will lower the price of gasoline.
+And when gas prices skyrocket, members of Congress, politicians left and right, stand up in righteous indignation and say they're going to introduce legislation that will lower the price of gasoline.

-We're going to work on this, we're going to expand the reserves, we're going to tap the reserves, we're going to do whatever they come up with, whatever they're going to do, they're going to lower the price of gasoline just like they're going to lower your cable bill, right?
+Whatever they're going to do, they're going to lower the price of gasoline, just like they're going to lower your cable bill, right?

 Okay, so in recent months, the price of gasoline at the pump has been plummeting.